saulpierotti/markdown_notebook/DRD.md

 	* $\beta$ is the probability of not rejecting a false $H_0$ (type II error)
 	* A stringent significance threshold (p-value) increases $\alpha$ and decreases $\beta$
 	* Actually, the p-value threshold is by definition my $\alpha$!
+	* The power of a test is defined as the probability of observing a real positive
+		* It is $1 - \beta$!

 \begin{align*}
 p \leq \alpha \implies \mbox{ reject } H_0 \\